Charles J. Colgan Sr. High School

-Charles J. Colgan Sr. High School is the 12th high school located in Manassas, Virginia, United States.
+Charles J. Colgan Sr. High School is the 12th high school located in Independent Hill, Virginia.
 It opened in August 2016 and is named for American politician and businessman Charles J. Colgan.

 Colgan High School serves a portion of the middle of Prince William County.
 The community consists of business, professional, U.S. government and military residents.
 Colgan High School has also been designated as the Center for the Fine and Performing Arts, a public magnet program that is one of the specialty programs offered by Prince William County Public Schools.

 Administration

+Starting in the 2026–2027 school year, Jeffrey Litz will be the principal of Colgan High School. before being appointed principal of Colgan High School, Jeffrey Litz was the principal at Marshall High School in Fairfax County Public Schools.

-The principal of Colgan High School is Dr. Timothy Healey.
-Before being appointed the inaugural principal, he was an assistant superintendent and the Principal of Osbourn Park High School.
+Jeffrey Litz was preceded by Dr. Timothy Healey Before being appointed the inaugural principal, he was an assistant superintendent and the principal of Osbourn Park High School.
+He announced his retirement at the end of the 2025–2026 school year.

 Demographics

 In the 2022–2023 school year, Colgan's student body was: